Margaret Tudor: Politics and decline of second marriage

 Margaret was well received by Henry and, to confirm her status, was lodged in Scotland Yard, the ancient London residence of the Scottish kings, and at Baynard's Castle.
-In May 1517, having spent a year in England, she returned north, after a treaty of reconciliation had been worked out by Albany, Henry and Cardinal Wolsey.
+In May 1517, Henry VIII held a tournament in her honour, and having spent a year in England, she returned north, after a treaty of reconciliation had been worked out by Albany, Henry and Cardinal Wolsey.
 Albany was temporarily absent in France – where he renewed the Auld Alliance once more and arranged for the future marriage of James V — but the queen dowager was received at the border on 15 June by Sieur de la Bastie, Albany's deputy, as well as by her husband.

 Although Margaret and Angus were temporarily reconciled, it was not long before their relationship entered a phase of terminal decline.
 She discovered that while she was in England her husband had been living with Lady Jane Stewart, a former lover.
 This was bad enough; what was worse, he had been living on his wife's money.
-In October 1518, she wrote to her brother, hinting at divorce:"I am sore troubled with my Lord of Angus since my last coming into Scotland, and every day more and more, so that we have not been together this half-year… I am so minded that, an I may by law of God and to my honour, to part with him, for I wit well he loves me not, as he shows me daily."
+In October 1518, she wrote to her brother, hinting at divorce:"I am sore troubled with my Lord of Angus since my last coming into Scotland, and every day more and more, so that we have not been together this half year ...
+I am so minded that, and I may by law of God and to my honour, to part with him, for I wit well he loves me not, as he shows to me daily."